mcl-de/redmine_change_issue_author/README.md

 redmine_change_issue_author
 ===========================

+### !!!
+THIS PROJECT IS NOT MAINTAINED ANYMORE !!!
+### Internaly we don't use redmine anymore, so we not able to maintain this project.

 This plugin provides the ability to change the issue author

 Tested with redmine 2.6.2, compatible with 2.1.x, 2.2.x, 2.3.x, 2.4.x